South Korea and weapons of mass destruction

-South Korea has the raw materials and equipment to produce a nuclear weapon but has not opted to make one.
+The United States stationed various nuclear weapons and their delivery systems in South Korea between 1958 and 1991.
+South Korea actively pursued a nuclear weapons program from 1970 to 1981, primarily under military dictator Park Chung Hee.
+South Korea signed the Non-Proliferation Treaty in 1975, but conducted illegal nuclear weapons-related experiments until 2000.
+South Korea benefits from the United States' nuclear umbrella as part of the countries' close alliance.
+South Korea is a ratifier of the Biological Weapons Convention and Chemical Weapons Convention, disposing of its Cold War-era chemical weapons stockpile by 2008.
+South Korea's policy on weapons of mass destruction is heavily influenced by its perception of North Korea's nuclear, chemical, and biological weapons.

+South Korea has the resources, equipment, and technical ability to quickly develop a nuclear weapons capability, a status known as nuclear latency.
+This includes an advanced nuclear power industry, and the Hyunmoo series of ballistic and cruise missiles; South Korea is the only non-nuclear-armed country to possess submarine-launched ballistic missiles.
+North Korea has possessed nuclear weapons since its first nuclear test in 2006, and continues to test nuclear-capable missiles.
+South Korean policy maintains non-proliferation of nuclear weapons and the goal of a nuclear-free Korean Peninsula.
+However, as of 2023, a majority of South Koreans consistently favor nuclear weapons development, and politicians have expressed consideration for such a program.

 In August 2004, South Korea revealed the extent of its highly secretive and sensitive nuclear research programs to the International Atomic Energy Agency (IAEA), including some experiments which were conducted without the obligatory reporting to the IAEA called for by South Korea's safeguards agreement.
-The failure to report was reported by the IAEA Secretariat to the IAEA Board of Governors; however, the IAEA Board of Governors decided to not make a formal finding of noncompliance.
-However, South Korea has continued on a stated policy of non-proliferation of nuclear weapons and has adopted a policy to maintain a nuclear-free Korean Peninsula.
+The IAEA Secretariat reported the failure to report to IAEA Board of Governors.
+However, the IAEA Board of Governors decided to not make a formal finding of noncompliance.

-By contrast, North Korea has and is developing additional nuclear weapons.
+Nuclear weapons

 Early nuclear ambitions

 When the United States notified the South Korean administration of its plan to withdraw USFK in July 1970, South Korea first considered the possibility of an independent nuclear program.
 Under the direction of South Korea's Weapons Exploitation Committee, the country attempted to obtain plutonium reprocessing facilities following the pullout of the 26,000 American soldiers of the 7th Infantry Division in 1971.
-After South Vietnam had fallen in April 1975, then South Korean president Park Chung-hee first mentioned its nuclear weapons aspiration during the press conference on 12 June 1975.
+After South Vietnam had fallen in April 1975, then South Korean president Park Chung Hee first mentioned its nuclear weapons aspiration during the press conference on 12 June 1975.
 However, under pressure from the United States, France eventually decided not to deliver a reprocessing facility to South Korea in 1975.
 South Korea's nuclear weapons research program effectively ended on April 23, 1975, with its ratification of the Nuclear Non-Proliferation Treaty.
+According to a 2017 literature review of worldwide nuclear programs, South Korea actively pursued nuclear weapons from 1970 to 1981, first exploring the possibility in 1969.

 Post-NPT programs

-The South Korean government insists that its nuclear program is for peaceful purposes only.